 - For more information about the vaccine, who should get it, the benefits and possible reactions, visit the HealthLinkBC File: Meningococcal C Conjugate Vaccine.

 - Meningococcal quadrivalent vaccines protect against infection from four types of meningococcal bacteria: types A, C, Y and W-135.
 These vaccines are either conjugate or polysaccharide vaccines.
 Conjugate vaccines are used in BC because they provide longer lasting protection against disease.

-- persons with medical conditions that put them at a higher risk of infection from meningococcal bacteria
+- persons with medical conditions that put them at a higher risk of infection from meningococcal bacteria.

 - close contacts of a person with meningococcal A, Y, or W-135 disease, or those who are at risk of infection with these types of meningococcal bacteria during an outbreak (which rarely happens).

 The Men-B vaccine protects against infection by one of the most common types of meningococcal bacteria, type B. This vaccine is not part of the publicly funded routine schedule of immunizations in B.C.
 However it is provided free to those 2 months to 55 years of age who have been in close contact with a case of meningococcal B disease.

 The Men-B vaccine is recommended, but not provided free, for those who are at risk of meningococcal B infection due to certain medical conditions including: